Holy moly. The gaps between my blog posts are getting dangerously long now!

 If most rental properties are unfurnished, that means most tenants will have their own furniture and look for unfurnished properties.
-From my experience, most tenants want to transfer their own furniture, as opposed to sell their own before relocating, so they naturally look for ‘unfurnished’.
+From my experience, most tenants want to transfer their own furniture, as opposed to selling their own before relocating, so they naturally look for ‘unfurnished’.

 So again, you will drastically reduce the amount of interest in your property if you’re providing furniture, which could create longer and unnecessary vacant periods.

-However, I will say one thing, in this booming rental market, where getting on the property ladder is near impossible for the average Joe, there shouldn’t be any real difficulties filling any type of vacant property, despite using ‘furnished property’ as bate.
+However, I will say one thing, in this booming rental market, where getting on the property ladder is near impossible for the average Joe, there shouldn’t be any real difficulties filling any type of vacant property, despite using ‘furnished property’ as bait.
 But it is a smaller audience, that’s all I’m saying.

 8) The extra rent achieved doesn’t usually stack-up